bocoup/web-platform-contribution-guide/src/skills.rst

 Warning
 '''''''

-A warning is a piece of prose that calls out a specified technology that has dangerous potential implications for web compatibility, security, user privacy, etc.
+A warning is a piece of prose that calls out a specified technology that has dangerous potential implications for web compatibility, security, user privacy, or similar.
 For example:

     Warning: This algorithm is intended to mitigate security dangers involved in downloading files from untrusted sites, and user agents are strongly urged to follow it.